AsimYousuf/Deep-Learning-Cifar-10-Image-Classifier-/README.md

 # CIFAR-10 Image Classifier

 This project implements a simple image classifier for the CIFAR-10 dataset using TensorFlow and Keras.
+After running the program for 30 epochs an accuracy of about 95% was achieved.

 ## Introduction